 PAC debuted with an itinerary beginning in L'Académie Fratellini, Paris, concluding precisely two years later at La Convención Latina de Circo, Bogotá.
 From the case history of Anna O. an international troupe devised an evolving "Private Theatre" of balance, projection and object manipulation.

-Based upon Olive Pixley's Spiritual Journey, Human Document was an audio-driven mix of mime and aerial extensively road-tested under several working titles in London and Iberia before its première in 2009 at the Underground Theatre Festival in Arad.
-The show notably went on to play the New Circus Festival in Zagreb and headline a UK tour culminating in sold out shows at Wilton's Music Hall and Stratford Circus.
+Based on Olive Pixley's Spiritual Journey, an audio-driven mix of mime and aerial extensively road-tested throughout London and Iberia before premièring as Human Document in 2009 at the Underground Theatre Festival in Arad.
+The show went on to play the New Circus Festival in Zagreb and sell out Wilton's Music Hall and Stratford Circus in London.

 All shows had support-in-kind by way of very generous development time at Area 10 Project Space Peckham, courtesy of the London Borough of Southwark.
 Human Document had a Freedm Studio R&D residency at Roundhouse in 2008 and the Arts Council of England supported its 2010/11 UK tour.
 Illusions of Reference was project-funded by Arts Council England and received venue hire support-in-kind from Southwark Council.